Search

 Watching planets orbit a new star (credit: NASA Exoplanet Explorations)

 For the first time, multiple planets orbiting another star has been visualized in motion around their Sun.
-An animation was created from repeated photographic observations captured over seven years and show the planets in extended orbits away from a young star, designated HR-8799.
-The 4-planet system is still forming around its star from a cloud of gas and dust and all have circular orbits.
+An animation was created from repeated photographic observations captured over a period of seven years.
+It shows the planets in extending orbits away from a young star, designated HR-8799.
+The 4-planet system is still developing around its star from a surrounding cloud of gas and dust.
+The exoplanets all have circular orbits.

 According to NASA: